wfatherley/hkdfref/README.md

  - *extract* (the function `hkdfref.extract`)
  - and *expand* (the function `hkdfref.expand`) parts.

 In the *extract part*, a fixed-length psuedorandom key is extracted from the *initial keying material*.
-The extract part aims to increase the informational uniformity of the inital keying material.
-Scenarios where this step is helpful in particular includes: when an attacker might have partial knowledge or control of these input materials.
-Scenarios where this step is less helpful includes: the initial keying material is of sufficiently high informational uniformity.
+The extract part aims to increase informational uniformity of the inital keying material.
+Scenarios where this step is helpful in particular include: when an attacker might have partial knowledge or control of these input materials.
+Scenarios where this step is less helpful include: the initial keying material is of sufficiently high informational uniformity.
 The RFC describes the extract part as optional.

 In the *expand part*, the fixed-length pseudorandom key is exapnded into several additional pseudorandom keys.
 These *several additional pseudorandom keys* are the output of HKDF.
 The aim of this part is to ensure the output keys are suitable for a specific cyrptographic algorithm.

 The differentiation of extract and expand parts is viewed in this RFC as circumventing possible shortcomings in KDF design.
-Further, the RFC's stated goal is to "accomodate a whide range of KDF requirements while minimizing the assumptions about the underlying hash function".
+Further, the RFC's stated goal is to "accomodate a wide range of KDF requirements while minimizing the assumptions about the underlying hash function".
 The two parts can be executed together as described, using `hkdfref.hkdf`.

 ## Usage
 A simple example: